 When you look at job openings today, the number of jobs requiring data analytics, coding, and software development skills is staggering.
 You can barely find a job that simply requires soft skills such as verbal ability, basic numerical skills or communication skills.
 This is because any job that requires performing basic repetitive tasks are getting automated.
 This a source of concern for individuals who do not have any technical skill sets and are from a non-tech educational background.
 The old age thinking of working as per one’s educational training is hindering the ability of people to learn new skills on their own.
 The siloed thinking of people that makes them stick to a certain type of job role is going to be a major cause of unemployment in the future.

 The present business environment is so fast changing that businesses tell customers what they want and not the other way around.
 The whole trend of ‘keeping up’ with whatever new and exciting is happening and the ‘Fear of Missing Out’ is what is driving today’s global economy.
-Individuals that pride themselves in their ability to always be on top of things when it comes to being knowledgeable about the latest technological advancements are the kind of individuals companies are looking for- People looking forward to
+Individuals that pride themselves in their ability to always be on top of things when it comes to being knowledgeable about the latest technological advancements are the kind of individuals companies are looking for- People looking forward to change, not those who shy away from it.
+Having the ability to foresee change before it takes place and adapting to it before other get a chance is the winning mantra that separates top performers from average ones.

 To know how being learning agile makes a huge difference in your work performance- Let us compare two employees who joined their first job, have the same skill training and educational background but possess different levels of Learning Agility.